milliQan-sw/milliqanOffline/Run3Detector/analysis/simAnalysis/README.md

 SimMuon_tag.py: find the events that matches the cosmic muon characteristic and then send the eventID and file ID to muonTagPlot.py to create histograms.

+SimCosmicMuonTag_V3.py: this file is created based on SimCosmicMuonTag_V2.py.
+The reason for creating this file is complicated.
+So previously, I notice milliqan can't make a plot once I used the EmptylistFilter().
+I talk to mike but he can't find any obvious issue in my script.
+One of the solution that he suggest is not to apply cut in EmptylistFilter() but just create the mask. see the sample file at https://github.com/milliQan-sw/milliqanOffline/commit/fdce0a1ecc9de527415523424b7d76af8bf64f28.
+To make the SimCosmicMuonTag_V3.py work, I add two extra methods for bar and cosmic panel tagging which also check the "empty" mask.
+The latest result shows the the number of events that pass the cosmic event tag is zero and all of events are are non-empty (these are definitely wrong).

 OLCosmicMuonTag_V2.py: offline analysis that uses the fuctions I defined in SimCosmicMuonTag_V2.py.